BI-CTSICN/CBU/pipelines.md

 ## **RNA Seq**

-FastQ files containing the raw RNA-Seq reads output from the sequencers are first checked for quality using FastQC.
+FastQ files containing the raw RNA-Seq reads (Bulk RNA-seq)  output from the sequencers are first checked for quality using FastQC.

 It is followed by trimming of poor quality reads using any of the following tools